 No statistically significant differences were noted for any of the outcomes investigated.
 The strengths of our study include the use of objective clinical outcome data, such as the clearance of blood cultures to determine microbiological success, which sought to eliminate the subjective evaluation of signs and symptoms of infection often included in clinical success definitions.
 Other strengths of this study include the pragmatic design and real-world application to maximize external validity, excluding AKI prior to vancomycin initiation, limiting inclusion to MRSA bacteremia infections, evaluating the primary outcome of microbiological success using objective data of clearance of blood cultures, and incorporating a washout period of one year leading up to the transition to AGD.

 Limitations of this study include small sample size and those inherent to retrospective observational studies including confounding variables and selection bias.
 This study was performed at a single institution and may not be reproducible or generalizable elsewhere, limiting external validity.
+However, the beneficial findings of this study (non-inferior efficacy, decreased nephrotoxicity and shortened length of hospital stay) may support the implementation of AGD for vancomycin for those institutions considering the transition to AGD.
 In addition, evaluation of only first steady-state concentrations is a limitation since population-derived estimates were used for initial vancomycin dosing.
 The subsequent use of patient-specific pharmacokinetic estimates in the AGD group may result in a more accurate dosing regimen, which may lead to a higher rate of target attainment with subsequent concentrations.
 Finally, identification of infection-related readmissions was limited to those admissions within the Eskenazi Health system.

 A larger, prospective, multicenter study comparing TGD and AGD should be performed to further evaluate the efficacy and safety of TGD versus AGD.
 In addition, a pharmacoeconomic analysis should also be performed to further evaluate the potential financial benefits of AGD.